bielern/nextjs-patent-cockpit/NOTES.md

 ## Conclusion

-The new release of nextjs presents an inticing vision of the future of web apps.
+The latest version of Next.js offers a promising vision of the future of web applications.
-It looks like a promising path to provide a nice developer experience to build a web app that scales easily from a self-hosted environment to the "state-less edge".
+It appears to be a good choice for developers looking to create scalable web apps that can be easily hosted on-premises or in a stateless edge environment.
-I was amazed to see in which little time I was able to build the scaffold of a web-app.
+I was impressed by how quickly I was able to set up the basic structure of a web app using Next.js.
-I did the same exercise a while ago with Ruby on Rails and I wasn't as happy as with Next.js now -- even though it feels like Ruby on Rails comes with more bells and whistles right out of the box.

-I am still wondering how easy it will be to make a server-side rendering web app as responsive as a client-side rendering one.
-But I am sure that a lot of brilliant people will put a lot of effort into it in the near future.
+While it remains to be seen how easy it will be to make a server-side rendering web app as responsive as a client-side rendering one, I have confidence that a lot of brilliant developers will work towards this goal in the near future.